thom311/dpu-operator/docs/dpu-kb-19-sept-2025-rev1.md

 }
 ```

-### **Applying the NGINX Configuration**
-The method for applying this configuration depends on the NGINX image and the `ServiceFunctionChain` capabilities:

-* **Pre-configured Image:** The `<F5_NGINX_DPU_IMAGE_URL>` might already contain a default configuration or expect environment variables for backend IPs.
-* **ConfigMap:** If the `ServiceFunctionChain` CRD on MicroShift supports mounting `ConfigMaps`, you would create a `ConfigMap` containing your `nginx.conf` and reference it in the `ServiceFunctionChain` manifest.
-This is a common pattern in Kubernetes.

-Consult the documentation for your specific F5 NGINX DPU image and the `ServiceFunctionChain` implementation on the IPU for the correct method.
+3. Configure TLS certificate by providing the files `/etc/nginx/server.{crt,key}` to the pod.

+4. Configure IP addresses for the external endpoint and to reach the ResNet pods.
+The former
+   is the IP address which client applications will access.
+The latter is in the `10.56.217.0/24`
+   subnet to communicate with the pods.

+5. Reload nginx inside the pod `nginx -s reload`.

 ### **Accessing the Service and Performing Inference**

 Once NGINX is deployed on the IPU and configured to proxy requests to the ResNet VMs:

 1. **Identify NGINX Access Point:** Determine the IP address and port on which NGINX is listening on the IPU's Blue Network interface.
-This is the entry point for your client traffic.
+This is the entry point for your client traffic that we configured in the pervious step.
 2. **Client Access:**
-    * Clients (for example test scripts, applications) that need to perform inference send their requests to `http://<NGINX_IPU_BLUE_NETWORK_IP>:<PORT>`.
+    * Clients (for example test scripts, applications) that need to perform inference send their requests to `https://` on the NGINX entry point.
     * These clients must have network reachability to the IPU's NGINX IP on the Blue Network.
 This might involve:
         * Clients running as pods within the OpenShift cluster, also attached to the Blue Network.
         * Clients external to the cluster, with appropriate routing configured to reach the Blue Network.
 3. **Verification:**
-    * Send a test request (for example, `curl http://<NGINX_IPU_BLUE_NETWORK_IP>:<PORT>/your-resnet-endpoint`).
+    * Send a test request.
     * Verify that the request is routed through NGINX on the IPU to one of the ResNet pods, and you receive the expected response.
     * Monitor NGINX logs on the IPU and application logs on the pods for troubleshooting.

+See also the [OPI Lab Demo](https://github.com/opiproject/opi-poc/tree/main/demos/Secure-AI-inferencing-NGINX-IPU/demo) which implements a similar setup.

 ### **Conclusion**

 By following this knowledge base, you have successfully

 1. Deployed the DPU Operator on OpenShift.